ekline-io/ekline-kubernetes-website/content/en/docs/reference/instrumentation/slis.md

 available or unavailable etcd has been - as reported by its client, the API server.

-The prometheus gauge data looks like this:
+The prometheus gage data looks like this:

 ```
 # HELP kubernetes_healthcheck [ALPHA] This metric records the result of a single healthcheck.